 Talking it out with a close friend, therapist, or trusted advisor

-Different types of talk therapy are a popular and helpful way to address your anxieties.
+Different types of talk therapy are popular and helpful ways to address your anxieties.
 Consult with a medical or mental health professional like a psychiatrist or psychologist.
 Psychologists focus on psychological testing and behavioral intervention.
 A psychiatrist is a medical doctor who can prescribe medications for anxiety or panic attacks when needed.